soundpress/RulesOfNYC/docs/c31/index.rst

 "OATH Hearings Division" means the Health Tribunal, the Environmental Control Board as defined in Charter § 1049-a, and the Administrative Tribunal referenced in Title 19 of the Administrative Code of the City of New York.

-"OATH Trials Division" means the adjudicatory body authorized to conduct proceedings pursuant to Chapters 1 and 2 of this Title.
+"OATH Trials Division" means the adjudicatory body authorized to conduct proceedings pursuant to 48 RCNY Chapters 1 and 2.

 "Party" means the Petitioner or the person named as Respondent in a proceeding before the Tribunal.